 [Disclosure: Emily and I get a commission if you're approved using the link to the Barclays Lufthansa 50,000 mile card in this post.
 You don't have to use our links, but thanks for your support!]

 I’ve been digging into the Lufthansa Miles & More program because of the Barclays 50,000 mile credit card.
-This offer may end on June 30, 2013.
+This offer ends on June 30, 2014.

 I could not find much information on the program, so I’ve spent lots of time studying how to avoid the high fuel surcharges, discounted award flights, stopover rules, extra award seats and other quirks of the Lufthansa frequent flyer program.
 This will be the most comprehensive guide to using Lufthansa miles in English.